 It's like the fairgrounds of your childhood, with trampolines, bumper cars & cotton candy.
 The petit fairground fills a corner of the Jardin des Tuileries, ending at the edge of Place de la Concorde.
 There are plenty of scary rides, fun games and lots of pop-up restaurants serving grilled fast French food.
 A great place to visit if you're traveling with small children, but you're likely to find us there as well.

-2020 marks the 25th edition of the Paris Jazz Festival.
-The international event is heralded as one of the best music festivals in the world and takes place over four jazzy weekends in the beautiful Parc Floral.
-The full line-up is released in the middle of May.
+This international jazz event is heralded as one of the best music festivals in the world.
+It takes place over four jazzy weekends in the beautiful Parc Floral.
+(The full line-up is released in the middle of May.)
 One of the best parts about the festival is that the concerts are free with admission to the park.

 Roll out the red carpet — Paris, cinema, summertime.
 This fun film festival features 80 French and American independent films and is held at movie theaters that dot Avenue Champs Elysees — Le Balzac, Gaumont Marignan, Le Lincoln, Publicis Cinémas, UGC George V, and Club de l'Étoile.
 In addition to screenings, there are industry events with a round-table series and a competition to choose the best six films of the festival.

-This year's headliners include Bjork and Beck.
-The popular festival introduces a new generation of talent with live & DJ sets.
+The popular festival introduces the new generation of talent with live & DJ sets.
 There's also a Think Tank, and an Ideas Lab to promote environmental innovation and to raise awareness of ecological issues.
 The festival also has green workshops, screenings, and a start-up incubator featuring green tech, ethical fashion and design.

-This year, the Paris Pride Parade (called March des Fiertes LGBT) is an entire celebration featuring free concerts, dancing, and of course a giant parade, which starts at 2 PM.
+The Paris Pride Parade is an entire celebration featuring free concerts, dancing, and of course a giant parade, which usually starts at 2 PM.
 The best way to keep up to date is to follow their Facebook page for all the latest news.